-- Measure mashed sweet potato into a bowl (I cooked mine the day before for ease of prep work)
+- Measure the mashed sweet potato into a bowl

-- To the sweet potatoes, add butter, milk, maple syrup, brown sugar, vanilla, cinnamon, and salt and stir well
+- To the sweet potatoes, add butter, milk, maple syrup, brown sugar, vanilla extract, cinnamon, and salt and stir well

-- Transfer to a 9 by 13 casserole dish
+- Transfer the sweet potato filling to a greased 9 by 13 casserole dish

-- Add pecan crumbs, butter, brown sugar, and salt to a bowl and mix with a rubber spatula to combine.
-The crumble should resemble wet sand
+- Add the pecan crumbs, butter, brown sugar, and salt to a bowl and mix with a rubber spatula to combine.
+The pecan crumble should resemble wet sand

-- Spread crumble evenly over the top of the sweet potatoes
+- Spread the pecan topping evenly over the top of the sweet potato filling

-- Bake at 350 degrees for 30 minutes, or until bubbly
+- Bake the sweet potato casserole at 350 degrees for 30 minutes, or until bubbly

 Use a food processor or blender to grind up the pecans into flour texture